 Cats are notoriously fussy when it comes to their food.
 And it isn’t just to test your patience.
 It’s biological.
 Cats are true carnivores.
 As such, nature demands they eat a diet based on animal proteins to thrive.
 That’s why our Physiologically Correct recipes always start with meats rich in complete proteins as the main ingredient.
 But it wouldn’t matter how nutritious our food is if your cat won’t eat it, so we tailor the taste of our recipes based on actual feline feedback to ensure it’s equally delicious.
 When we say our food is Co-Created by Cats, it isn’t just a slogan, it’s the secret to everything we make.

 As we all know, cats are very particular about what they eat.
 And not just from a nutritional standpoint.
-If they don’t love the taste of something, they simply won’t eat it.
+If they don’t love the taste of something, they won’t eat it.
 So, to get the flavor of our recipes just right, we turned to the experts: actual cats.
-By co-creating our recipes with the cats who enjoy them, we learned that while some felines love their Boneless Chicken in Gravy with Sweet Potatoes, others enjoy Chicken with a flavorful helping of Duck, or even Anchovies.
-While other cats have more pescetarian tastes, and prefer their bowls filled with fish, like quality Tuna mixed with tasty Shrimp or Anchovies.
+By co-creating our recipes with the cats who enjoy them, we learned that while some felines love their Boneless Chicken in Gravy with Sweet Potatoes, others enjoy Chicken with a flavorful helping of Duck or even Anchovies.
+At the same time, other cats have more pescetarian tastes and prefer their bowls filled with fish, like quality Tuna mixed with tasty Shrimp or Anchovies.
 Thanks to the extensive feedback we get from our feline focus groups, we’re able to create Physiologically Tuned™ recipes that are as delicious as they are nutritious.

 Only animal sources provide complete protein and amino acids.
 All Fussie Cat recipes start with Meat First, but regardless of what cat food brand you choose, read the label to ensure it starts with high-quality animal protein for the health of your pet.

-Cats instinctively have a low thirst drive, and are physiologically designed to obtain most of their water from their diet.
+Cats instinctively have a low thirst drive and are physiologically designed to obtain most of their water from their diet.
 A cat’s normal prey is approximately 70 percent water.
 So, even if you always keep their water bowl full, that may not be enough.
 Canned wet food contains approximately 78 percent water, similar to a diet in the wild.
-By feeding your feline Physiologically Correct food with a high water content you’ll help support needed hydration.
+By feeding your feline Physiologically Correct food with high water content, you’ll help support needed hydration.

-Quality controls meet international standards, to ensure your cat’s health, and your peace of mind.
+Quality controls meet international standards to ensure your cat’s health and peace of mind.

-Top down inspections and examinations take place on ingredients on a daily basis, including but not limited to: Pest Control, Food Safety, Heavy Metals, Pathogens, Contamination, and Pesticides.
+Top-down inspections and examinations take place on ingredients daily, including but not limited to Pest Control, Food Safety, Heavy Metals, Pathogens, Contamination, and Pesticides.